 Anchored by Jonesboro and surrounding Craighead County, the Upper Delta offers a unique setting for newcomers.
 Beautiful forests and the Mississippi River’s Delta shores envelop this charming piece of The Natural State.
 Throughout the Upper Delta, acres upon acres of bucolic farmland yield soybeans, rice, cotton and pecans, yet residents find worldly amenities within reach in nearby cities like Walnut Ridge, Forrest City, Pocahontas and West Memphis.
 Communities like Marked Tree, Newport, Osceola, Piggott and Wynne all have something to offer those looking for small-town charm and kind neighbors.

 Jonesboro, home to around 71,000 residents, is the biggest city within the region and is considered its cultural hub, boasting renowned arts venues like the Fowler Center and the Forum Theatre, which has welcomed people from more than 120 communities throughout 13 states to participate in educational and theatrical programs.
 The region's biggest city is still growing and is recognized for its low cost of living.
 A 2018 CNBC report includes Jonesboro among the top 10 U.S. cities where $1 million goes the furthest in retirement (36.6 years, in fact).

 The Upper Delta is also ripe with historical landmarks just waiting to be discovered.
 Thanks to Arkansas State University (A-State) in Jonesboro, many treasured museums and historic sites have been established or restored, and much of the region’s history is told through exhibits at A-State’s campus museum.

 - See where Ernest Hemingway worked on “A Farewell to Arms” in Piggott.

 - Catch a monster catfish on the Mississippi River.

 - Win big money at Southland Park Gaming & Racing in West Memphis.

 - Enjoy the symphony in Jonesboro.

 - See a Broadway play at Downtown Playhouse in Pocahontas.

 • Johnny Cash moved to Dyess with his family at the age of 3.
 Cash, one of the most influential musicians of the 20th century, wrote songs inspired by those early years on the family farm.
-Don't miss the first-ever Johnny Cash Heritage Festival Oct.
-19-21, 2017.

 • The Beatles’ airplane landed in Walnut Ridge.
 The city celebrates this 1964 brush with history at Beatles Park and with attractions that include a massive archive photo collection, Guitar Walk and an annual music festival.